Disclaimer: Affiliate links help us produce good content. Learn more.

 Surprisingly, we noticed that Surfshark VPN is one of the biggest favorites on Whirlpool.
 It gets praise for reliability, the ability to unblock Netflix, and great security features.
 Here’s what one user had to say about this service:

 VPNs to avoid in Australia

-Now, that being said, it is only obvious that most VPN services are out of the question here.
-Why?
-Because even paid VPN services can claim no logs, but still log connections and other data that could incriminate or identify you in certain cases.
-Therefore, you need to make sure that you avoid VPNs that do not comply with the most basic requirements for the best VPN for Australia.
+Not all VPNs guarantee your safety.
+Some of them might claim they don’t keep logs, when in fact, they still log connections and other data that could incriminate or identify you.
+Therefore, make sure to avoid VPNs that don’t comply with the basic requirements for the best VPNs for Australia.

-We recommend that you avoid all free VPNs because they are simply not secure enough for you as they can log too much data and even sell or share that information with third parties (marketers) and the authorities.
-So, you want to stay clear away from Hola VPN, VPN Gate, and the like.
-The only free VPNs we can advise you to try are the ones that are actually free trial versions of a paid VPN service (freemium).
+We recommend that you avoid all free VPNs because they are simply not secure enough.
+They log too much data and even sell or share that information with third parties, including marketers and legal authorities.
+So, you want to stay away from Hola VPN, VPN Gate, and the like.
+The only free VPNs we can advise trying are in our Best Free VPN for Australia article.

 Most free VPNs aren’t reliable at all.
 However, the same can be said about a number of premium VPNs as well.
 It all comes down to the reputation and the actual quality of a particular service.